-Exiting the cyclone, the nearly dust-free air passes through the filter, then through the blower and on through a silencer.
+Exiting the cyclone, the nearly dust-free air passes through the filter and microstrainer (PD only).
+The air then passes through the fan or blower.
+On PD units, the air passes through a silencer.

 When the job is done or the debris body is full, the debris body is dumped and cleaned for the next use.